 For some, this could be any green space but for others, they need a more specific type of nature to surround them: namely, a forest.
 The woods often holds a magical, mysterious quality to them and there are surprises to be found around each bend.

 Forests offer shelter and shade that can allow a person to finally relax.
 In Japan, this concept is taken quite literally with the practice known as “forest bathing.”
-The goal is to increase mindfulness and reduce stress.
+The goal is to increase mindfulness and reduce stress by getting rid of distractions and immersing oneself in nature.

 According to Monrovia, the demand for woodland gardens, particularly in urban spaces, is expected to increase.
 Below are some of the basic principles for creating a woodland garden for clients.